RRZE-HPC/likwid/doc/archs/sandybridgeep.md

   <TD>match0</TD>
   <TD>32 bit hex address</TD>
   <TD>Input value masked with 0x8003FFF8 and written to bits 0-31 in the PCI_UNC_QPI_PMON_MATCH_0 register of PCI device</TD>
   <TD>Only if corresponding device available.
-See <A HREF="http://www.intel.de/content/www/de/de/processors/xeon/xeon-e5-2600-uncore-guide.html">Intel&reg; E5-2600 Uncore monitoring guide</A> for fields in PCI_UNC_QPI_PMON_MATCH_0</TD>
+See <A HREF="http://www.intel.de/content/www/de/de/processors/xeon/xeon-e5-2600-uncore-guide.html">Intel&reg; E5-2600 uncore monitoring guide</A> for fields in PCI_UNC_QPI_PMON_MATCH_0</TD>
 </TR>
 <TR>
   <TD>match1</TD>
   <TD>20 bit hex address</TD>
   <TD>Input value masked with 0x000F000F and written to bits 0-19 in the PCI_UNC_QPI_PMON_MATCH_1 register of PCI device</TD>
   <TD>Only if corresponding device available.
-See <A HREF="http://www.intel.de/content/www/de/de/processors/xeon/xeon-e5-2600-uncore-guide.html">Intel&reg; E5-2600 Uncore monitoring guide</A> for fields in PCI_UNC_QPI_PMON_MATCH_1</TD>
+See <A HREF="http://www.intel.de/content/www/de/de/processors/xeon/xeon-e5-2600-uncore-guide.html">Intel&reg; E5-2600 uncore monitoring guide</A> for fields in PCI_UNC_QPI_PMON_MATCH_1</TD>
 </TR>
 <TR>
   <TD>mask0</TD>
   <TD>32 bit hex address</TD>
   <TD>Input value masked with 0x8003FFF8 and written to bits 0-31 in the PCI_UNC_QPI_PMON_MASK_0 register of PCI device</TD>
   <TD>Only if corresponding device available.
-See <A HREF="http://www.intel.de/content/www/de/de/processors/xeon/xeon-e5-2600-uncore-guide.html">Intel&reg; E5-2600 Uncore monitoring guide</A> for fields in PCI_UNC_QPI_PMON_MASK_0</TD>
+See <A HREF="http://www.intel.de/content/www/de/de/processors/xeon/xeon-e5-2600-uncore-guide.html">Intel&reg; E5-2600 uncore monitoring guide</A> for fields in PCI_UNC_QPI_PMON_MASK_0</TD>
 </TR>
 <TR>
   <TD>mask1</TD>
   <TD>20 bit hex address</TD>
   <TD>Input value masked with 0x000F000F and written to bits 0-19 in the PCI_UNC_QPI_PMON_MASK_1 register of PCI device</TD>
   <TD>Only if corresponding device available.
-See <A HREF="http://www.intel.de/content/www/de/de/processors/xeon/xeon-e5-2600-uncore-guide.html">Intel&reg; E5-2600 Uncore monitoring guide</A> for fields in PCI_UNC_QPI_PMON_MASK_1</TD>
+See <A HREF="http://www.intel.de/content/www/de/de/processors/xeon/xeon-e5-2600-uncore-guide.html">Intel&reg; E5-2600 uncore monitoring guide</A> for fields in PCI_UNC_QPI_PMON_MASK_1</TD>
 </TR>
 </TABLE>

 \anchor SNBEP_BBOX
 <H2>BBOX counter</H2>
-<P>The Intel&reg; SandyBridge EP/EN microarchitecture provides measurements of the Home Agent (HA) in the Uncore.
+<P>The Intel&reg; SandyBridge EP/EN microarchitecture provides measurements of the Home Agent (HA) in the uncore.
 The description from Intel&reg;:<BR>
 <I>The HA is responsible for the protocol side of memory interactions, including coherent and non-coherent home agent protocols (as defined in the Intel&reg;® QuickPath Interconnect Specification).
 Additionally, the HA is responsible for ordering memory reads/writes, coming in from the modular Ring, to a given address such that the iMC (memory controller).<BR>
 In other words, it is the coherency agent responsible for guarding the memory controller.
 All requests for memory attached to the coupled iMC must first be ordered through the HA.
 </I><BR>
 The HA hardware performance counters are exposed to the operating system through PCI interfaces.
-The name BBOX originates from the Nehalem EX Uncore monitoring where this functional unit is called BBOX.
+The name BBOX originates from the Nehalem EX uncore monitoring.
 </P>
 <H3>Counter and events</H3>
 <TABLE>